kaisenlinux/manpages-dev/category/ZIP/zstd.md

        Output Format: CompressionLevel#Filename : IntputSize -> OutputSize (CompressionRatio), CompressionSpeed, DecompressionSpeed

        Methodology: For both compression and decompression speed, the entire input is compressed/decompressed in-memory to measure speed.
 A run lasts at least 1 sec, so when files are  small, they are compressed/decompressed several times per run, in order to improve measurement accuracy.

 ADVANCED COMPRESSION OPTIONS
    --zstd[=options]:
        zstd  provides  22  predefined  compression levels.
 The selected or default predefined compression level can be changed with advanced compression options.
 The options are provided as a comma-separated list.
 You may specify only the options you want to change and the rest will be taken from the selected or default compression level.
 The list of available options:

        strategy=strat, strat=strat
               Specify a strategy used by a match finder.

-              There are 9 strategies numbered from 1 to 9, from faster to stronger: 1=ZSTD_fast, 2=ZSTD_dfast, 3=ZSTD_greedy, 4=ZSTD_lazy, 5=ZSTD_lazy2,  6=ZSTD_bt‐
+              There are 9 strategies numbered from 1 to 9, from faster  to  stronger:  1=ZSTD_fast,  2=ZSTD_dfast,  3=ZSTD_greedy,  4=ZSTD_lazy,  5=ZSTD_lazy2,  6=ZSTD_btlazy2,  7=ZSTD_btopt,
-              lazy2, 7=ZSTD_btopt, 8=ZSTD_btultra, 9=ZSTD_btultra2.
+              8=ZSTD_btultra, 9=ZSTD_btultra2.

        windowLog=wlog, wlog=wlog
               Specify the maximum number of bits for a match distance.

               The  higher  number  of increases the chance to find a match which usually improves compression ratio.
-It also increases memory requirements for the com‐ pressor and decompressor.
+It also increases memory requirements for the compressor and decompressor.
               The minimum wlog is 10 (1 KiB) and the maximum is 30 (1 GiB) on 32-bit platforms and 31 (2 GiB) on 64-bit platforms.

               Note: If windowLog is set to larger than 27, --long=windowLog or --memory=windowSize needs to be passed to the decompressor.